Matir/blog/_drafts/building-a-home-lab-for-offensive-security-basics.md

 that's not terrible -- you can often treat a Windows Server as a client anyway, it will just take some extra configuration.

+For a lot of my testing, I use [DigitalOcean](https://m.do.co/c/b2cffefc9c81), but they're a Linux-only environment, so better for Application testing than for full environment simulation.

 **Pros:**

 * Easy to spin up